Websoft9/aws/docs/server-disk.md

 If the volume is not attached to instance, it can be modified.

-1. Log in AWS console and open: EC2->ELASTIC BLOCK STORE->Volumes
+1. Login to AWS console and open 【EC2->ELASTIC BLOCK STORE】>【Volumes】.

-2. Choose the volume need to modify and open: Actions->Modify Volume.
+2. Choose the volume need to modify and open 【Actions】>【Modify Volume】.
    ![modify volume](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-ddiskin-websoft9.png)

 3. Set new size.